team-ocean/veros/doc/source/quickstart/about.rst

 .. note::
-  This section provides a quick overview of the capabilities and limitations of PyOM.
-For a comprehensive description of the physics and numerics behind PyOM, please refer to `the documentation of pyOM2 <https://wiki.zmaw.de/ifm/TO/pyOM2>`_.
+  This section provides a quick overview of the capabilities and limitations of Veros.
+For a comprehensive description of the physics and numerics behind Veros, please refer to `the documentation of pyOM2 <https://wiki.zmaw.de/ifm/TO/pyOM2>`_.

 Features